 - Taking a class is a great way to meet others and grow more in your understanding of the Word of God.
 Crossroads offers classes on a wide range of topics.
-Some classes review a book of the Bible, others cover a specific topic such as Marriage or Finances.
-Scroll down and click the button below to view all the classes we are offering at this time.
+Click here to view all the classes we are offering at this time.

 For a deeper and systematic study of the Bible, please check out Crossroads Bible Institute and SEU at Crossroads which is our Partnership with Southeastern University.